awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="cloudfront-7-remediation"></a>

-To add an alternate domain name using a custom SSL/TLS certificate for your CloudFront distributions, see [Adding an alternate domain name](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#CreatingCNAME) in the CloudFront Developer Guide\.
+To add an alternate domain name using a custom SSL/TLS certificate for your CloudFront distributions, see [Adding an alternate domain name](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#CreatingCNAME) in the *Amazon CloudFront Developer Guide*\.

-### Remediation<a name="cloudfront-7-remediation"></a>

-For information on how to associate a web ACL with a CloudFront distribution, see [Using AWS WAF to control access to your content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-awswaf.html) in the *Amazon CloudFront Developer Guide*\.

 ## \[CloudFront\.8\] CloudFront distributions should use SNI to serve HTTPS requests<a name="fsbp-cloudfront-8"></a>